 Bim refers to adorning oneself with new clothes for holidays or parties.
 Broadly speaking, there are two bims: seolbim and chuseokbim.
 In the past, people adorned themselves with Korean traditional dress, hanbok, but people currently purchase new western clothes or do not prepare bim at all.

 Songpyeon (송편) is one of the quintessential dishes for Chuseok.
-This rice cake is prepared with rice powder that is kneaded into a size that is a little smaller than a golf ball, and then filled with sesame seed, beans, red beans, chestnuts, or other nutritious ingredients.
+This type of rice cake is prepared with rice powder that is kneaded into a size that is a little smaller than a golf ball, and then filled with sesame seed, beans, red beans, chestnuts, or other nutritious ingredients.
 When steaming the songpyeon, the rice cakes are layered with pine needles to add the delightful fragrance of pine.
 On the eve of Chuseok, the entire family gathers together to make songpyeon.
 An old Korean anecdote says that the person who makes beautifully-shaped songpyeon will meet a good spouse or give birth to a beautiful baby.
 It is no wonder that all the single members of a family try their best to make the most beautiful songpyeon!

 Another major element of Chuseok is traditional liquor.
 On Chuseok, families and relatives gather together and hold a memorial service for their ancestors with liquor made of the newly harvest rice.
-After the memorial service, they sit together and spend some time together as a family, drinking the liquor and eating food.
+After the memorial service, they sit and spend some time together as a family, drinking the liquor and eating food.

 During the holiday season, make sure to double-check the operation hours of your desired destinations, since most places of business are closed at some point during the Chuseok holidays.
-Folk event venues listed above and many major tourist attractions are open all year-round.
-For more Chuseok holiday information, please check the following links.

-* This column was last updated in September 2015, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in August 2016, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.

 <Last updated on August 25, 2016>